nimbus-cloud-labs/nimbus-javascript-sdk/README.md

 The [credential provider precedence overview](../../docs/sdk/credential-provider-strategy.md#credential-provider-precedence) collects the shared diagram and comparison tables for overrides, caching, and error handling across SDKs.

+## Runtime helpers
+The core runtime exports lightweight utilities under `@nimbus-cloud/sdk-core` that work across Node.js and browser contexts.
+Use `encodeBase64` and `decodeBase64Json` from `packages/core/src/runtime/base64.ts` whenever a feature needs Base64 handling so that credentials, payload tokens, and similar artifacts do not depend on Node-specific globals.

+## Build targets
+Tsup emits both ESM and CJS bundles targeting `es2022` with the `platform` set to `neutral`, which keeps the generated code portable across runtimes.
+The SDK packages do not expose a dedicated `"browser"` entry today because every bundle is already universal; add one only if future Node-only optimizations require separate files.

 ## Instance metadata credentials

 Code deployed on Nimbus compute instances should call the metadata service